JhondyDario/Omnibites/README.md

 ### OMNIBITES

 Omnibites is a web community where gamers can **find, listen to, rate, download, and share soundbites from their favorite video games**.
-It runs directly in your browser.
+It runs entirely in your browser, with no installation required.

 A soundbite is a 15-second clip with an automatic fade-in and fade-out — that classic effect you might remember from selecting a game on a Nintendo screen, where the music would play softly before jumping into the main menu.